-We would welcome applications from both newly qualified and experienced RMN’s with an interest in forensic mental health services.
+We would welcome applications from both newly qualified and experienced RMN/RNLD's with an interest in forensic mental health services.

 In return we offer:

-• Working in modern surroundings - the ward and surrounding environment has recently been refurbished and there are plans to design and open a purpose built male and female unit in the future.
+- Working in modern surroundings - the ward and surrounding environment has recently been refurbished.

 You will be required to undertake a Prevention and Management of Violence and Aggression course which is a condition of employment that must be successfully completed.

-As a new Band 5 employee on Twynham Ward you will be paid £1,000 Recruitment Premium on commencement of your employment and a further £1,000 Retention Premium on completion of one year’s service.
-Please be aware of the following conditions connected with these payments.
+* As a new employee (Staff Nurse Band 5) on Twynham Ward you will be paid £1,000 Recruitment Premium on commencement of your employment and a further £1,000 Retention Premium on completion of one year’s service.
+Please be aware of the following conditions connected with these payments;

 Applicants who subscribe to the DBS update service and are able to present a valid DBS certificate will not incur a charge.